adrian-tarau/bootstrap/web/src/main/resources/help/search.md

 !!! tip
 The search engine will not produce an error if an unknown field will be used during search and it will produce an empty result set.

+A standard English stop word list is used to removing common, non-meaningful words like _the_, _and_ and other prepositions, articles, etc.

 ## Search Result

 By default, when the search dashboard is displayed, the search is restricted to the current day and there is no search expression.